 He also has two start-up projects : MANGO, an authoring tool for interactive film, and Antichambre, a VOD platform for independent film.

 Michael is currently co-chairman of OLPC.CH, the Swiss branch of the non-profit One Laptop Per Child Foundation.
-The aim of that NGO is to bring computing and filmmaking tools to children in rural and impoverished areas around the world.
+The aim of that NGO is to bring computing and filmmaking tools to all children of the world, even in rural and impoverished areas.

 If you’re looking for Michael’s personal web site, go to : www.lev.ch.